numalariamodeling/faculty-enrich-2022-examples/README.md

        })
        ```
        _Notes: `pull_year` refers to the year of the burn-in to pickup from, usually the last year or the burnin.
-        In this example, the simulation will pick-up on Jan 1 of year 50._
+        In this example, the simulation will pick-up on Jan 1 of year 10._
      - `Serialized_Population_Path` in the example above takes only the first scenario of the burnin simulation (`ser_df["outpath"][0]`).
        To match simulation tags and run number in pick up to those in burnin (when running multiple burnin scenarios in one experiment)
         then `Serialized_Population_Path` needs to be defined in ModBuilder to allow sweeping through the scenarios of the burnin experiment (**instead of `cb.update_params`**).
 You only need to do this if there is more than 1 burnin simulation in your experiment.
+You should only have one builder in your script - if you already have one for interventions, you would add the following code to it.

         ```py
         builder = ModBuilder.from_list([